What do we do?

 Consent is morally transformative and suffuses our everyday moral and social lives.
 Valid consent makes the difference between permissible sex and rape; between a medical exam and assault; between entering a person’s home and trespass; between an economic transaction and theft.
 We need consent to include participants in research, to collect private information, to borrow things, to exchange money, to perform medical procedures, to cut someone’s hair, and to enter into legally binding contracts.
 Despite the centrality of consent to everyday moral and social life, however, little psychological research has investigated how people determine whether someone else has given valid consent, nor how attributions of consent figure in moral reasoning–how attributing the presence (or lack) of valid consent affects attributions of responsibility, obligations, and permissions to different parties.
 This line of research aims to understand how people reason about, and navigate, consent-based moral interactions.

 It's natural to blame people for wrongdoing and to hold them responsible for their actions.
 But the kind of blame, condemnation and punishment that we think is appropriate can depend on various factors: was it really their fault?
 Could they have done otherwise?
 Are they a good person, really?
 Or are they a "monster" - barely even human?
+How do various potentially mitigating circumstances, such as mental illness, affect responsibility?
+What grounds the tendency to ascribe different levels of moral responsibility to some types of agents (e.g. healthy adult humans) but not others (e.g. toddlers)?
+How do we reason about moral responsibility when harm is mediated through artificial agents powered by advanced AI?
 Our lab is interested in the processes by which people morally evaluate others and the kinds of blame, condemnation and punitive treatment that results.

 Effective Altruism and Impartial Beneficence

 Most people believe that it is permissible to give special priority to close friends and family--those who are “near and dear” to us--when deciding how to allocate our time, attention, resources, and acts of care.
 However, according to the philosophical theory of utilitarianism, the morally correct thing to do is whatever will maximize overall well-being of human beings in general (or even all sentient creatures), impartially or “from the point of view of the universe” -- where no individual person or relationship should count for more than any other.
 This is a highly counterintuitive moral conclusion from the standpoint of commonsense moral psychology; however, there are some people who explicitly endorse this view, who may or may not self-identify as utilitarians.
-These people are highly “impartially beneficent” and the goal of this project is to understand the moral psychology of those who claim to be dedicated to unusual levels of altruism (as in the “effective altruism” movement).
+These people are highly “impartially beneficent”.
 Why do some people weight the well-being of strangers -- or even people in future generations -- much more highly, compared to close friends and family in the here-and-now, than the average person?
 And how do these beliefs and commitments actually affect their relationships and behavior?